The Sovereignty Signal

 A Falsifiable Claim

 Medium-term, the market bifurcates cleanly into two ecosystems.
 Both serve distinct populations.
 Both scale.
-The premium shifts from capability to coherence-not who has the most powerful automation but who automates the right things.
+The premium shifts from capability to coherence.
+Not who has the most powerful automation, but who automates the right things.